Price plummets 70%: How the AI computing power rental bubble burst?

 “The Stupidity of Tulips”: After the first recorded speculative bubble in history, tulip prices soared in 1634 and crashed in February 1637

 With the growing demand for artificial intelligence and big data processing, enterprises have seen a surge in demand for high-performance GPUs (especially NVIDIA's H100).
-To support these compute-intensive tasks, global enterprises initially invested about $600 billion in hardware and infrastructure, including purchasing GPUs and building data centers, to enhance computing capabilities.
-However, due to supply chain delays, the price of H100 remained high for most of 2023, even exceeding $4.70 per hour, unless buyers were willing to pay large upfront deposits.
-By early 2024, as more suppliers entered the market, the rental price of H100 dropped to around $2.85, but I began receiving various sales emails reflecting the increased competition following the market supply increase.
+To support these compute-intensive tasks, global enterprises initially invested about $600 billion in hardware and infrastructure to purchase GPUs, build data centers, etc., to enhance computing capabilities.
+However, due to supply chain delays, the price of H100 remained high for most of 2023, even exceeding $4.70 per hour, unless buyers were willing to prepay large deposits.
+By early 2024, as more suppliers entered the market, the rental price of H100 dropped to about $2.85, but I began receiving various sales emails reflecting the increased competition after the market supply expanded.

-Although the initial rental price of H100 GPUs was between $8 and $16 per hour, by August 2024, auction-style rental prices had dropped to between $1 and $2 per hour.
-Market prices are expected to decline by 40% or more annually, far exceeding NVIDIA's forecast of maintaining a price of $4 per hour over four years.
+Although the initial rental price of H100 GPUs ranged from $8 to $16 per hour, by August 2024, auction-style rental prices had fallen to between $1 and $2 per hour.
+Market prices are expected to decline by 40% or more annually, far exceeding NVIDIA's forecast of maintaining a price of $4 per hour over the next four years.
 This rapid price decline poses financial risks for those who recently purchased high-priced new GPUs, as they may not be able to recover costs through rentals.

 What is the Capital Return Rate for Investing $50,000 in an H100?

-Without considering electricity and cooling costs, the purchase cost of H100 is approximately $50,000, with an expected lifespan of 5 years.
-Rentals typically come in two models: short-term on-demand rentals and long-term bookings.
+Ignoring power and cooling costs, the purchase cost of an H100 is approximately $50,000, with an expected lifespan of 5 years.
+There are generally two rental models: short-term on-demand rentals and long-term bookings.
 Short-term rentals are more expensive but offer greater flexibility, while long-term bookings are cheaper but more stable.
-The article will analyze the returns of these two models to calculate whether investors can recover costs and achieve profits within 5 years.
+The article will analyze the returns from these two models to calculate whether investors can recover costs and achieve profits within 5 years.

 Rental prices and corresponding returns: